Tochukz/Beginning-C-plus-plus/README.md

 For a variable defined in a switch statement to be legal, it must be reachable and it must not be possible during execution to enter the scope of the variable while bypassing its definition.

 ## Chapter 5: Arrays and Loops
-__Caution__ Array index values are not checked to verify that they are valid.
+__Caution__: Array index values are not checked to verify that they are valid.
 It’s up to you to make sure that you don’t reference elements outside the bounds of the array.
 If you store data using an index value that’s outside the valid range for an array, you’ll either inadvertently overwrite something in memory or cause a socalled segmentation fault or access violation (both terms are synonymous and denote an error that is raised by the operating system if and when it detects unauthorized memory access).
 Either way, your program will almost certainly come to a sticky end.

+__Controlling a for Loop with Floating-Point Values__
+You need to be careful when using a floating-point variable to control a for loop.
+Fractional values may not be representable exactly as a binary floating-point number.
+This can lead to some unwanted side effects.

+__Note__: Any number that is a fraction with an odd denominator cannot be represented exactly as a binary floating-point value.

+__Caution__: Comparing floating-point numbers can be tricky.
+You should always be cautious when comparing the result of floating-point computations directly using operators such as `==`, `<=`, or `>=`.
+Rounding errors almost always prevent the floating-point value from ever becoming exactly equal to the mathematical precise value.